 Get them to exercise.
 Dr. Abby Codin, a veterinarian at Painted Sky Veterinary services explains that boredom and obesity go hand and hand with dogs.
 When they are bored, they are not moving around much; thus, leading to obesity.
 All you have to do to get them some exercise is to walk them at the park every day.
 Don't stick to a single location, instead, take your dog to a new environment.
 As simple as taking them out for a ride in the car to a new place can keep your dog exercised and entertained.

 Give new toys.
-Same old toys get boring after a while.
-When they get bored, they look for inappropriate toys to give them the satisfaction.
+The same old toys get boring after a while.
+When they get bored, they look for inappropriate toys to give them satisfaction.
 The worst they can do is scavenge through your trash or messing up your sofa couch.
 Get them new toys or even better, mix up your dog's toy stash to keep them interested.
 Hide or rotate their toys over time so when they get back to their stash, it looks as if it has a new toy in it.
 Play games by hiding toys in your house or your yard much like a scavenger game.
 Your pet will spend the time looking for his favorite toy while you're away.

 Give them playmates.
 Oftentimes, dogs that get bored often are those that are alone.
-A multi-dog home gives your dogs stimulation and socialization at the same time.
+A multi-dog home gives your dog stimulation and socialization at the same time.
 But, make sure that your dogs get along and don't pair an alpha dog with another alpha.
 If you're not sure, consult a dog behaviorist or training before you bring home a second family member.

-Enroll your dogs in training class.
+Enroll your dogs in the training class.
 Enrolling your dog with your local training can be a fun and stimulating way of getting them out of boredom.
 Aside from obedience, dogs are trained for agility and scent identification.
 It teaches them to socialize with fellow dogs as well.
 Dog training gives your pet plenty of exercise and allows them to learn new things.

-When you sit around all the house all day doing nothing, I'm sure you'll get bored.
+When you sit around the house all day doing nothing, I'm sure you'll get bored.
 Think about this when you leave your pet alone.
 Finding the best way to keep your dog entertained takes a lot of trial and error.
 The key is to be persistent and not give up.
 With the right method, you can solve your dog's boredom in time.